5 Unexpected Things We Learned in Hanoi

 Traveling to visit our friends in Vietnam was a completely new experience for us, especially since it was our first time to an Asian country.

-It was also the first time traveling to a place where both of us had absolutely zero grasp of the language (unless you count the words phở and bahn my from our menu vocabulary- but even those, we found out, we had been pronouncing incorrectly).
+We arrived in Hanoi with almost no grasp of the language (unless you count the words phở and bahn my from our menu vocabulary, but even those – we found out – we had been pronouncing incorrectly).

 Last updated: November 2025.
 Originally published: April 2015.